philippkeller/blog-random-howtos/source/_posts/Tagsystems-performance-tests.md

 ##### Slicing and dicing

-You could "slice and dice" data (as Nitin proposed it in [two](http://tagschema.com/blogs/tagschema/2005/06/slicing-and-dicing-data-20-part-1.html) of his [posts](http://tagschema.com/blogs/tagschema/2005/06/slicing-and-dicing-data-20-part-2.html)): That is: you slice your user/tag/item-room and build fact tables.
+You could "slice and dice" data, that is: you slice your user/tag/item-room and build fact tables.
 You "prebuild" your results in a way.
 This way, inserts take long but queries themself should be much faster.
 In our examples, you would for instance first query the tag-intersections on "toxi" and then get the facts about each bookmark out of the "mysqlicious"-fact-table.
 But you really should read Nitins posts, as they give a lot of insight.

 ##### Using a non RDBMS system

 **Update:** It's been about a year since I wrote that article, and during that year I came to the conclusion that [RDBMS](http://en.wikipedia.org/wiki/RDBMS) systems don't scale good in systems that have more than 1 million items.
 Yes, this is a warning: If you are planning to build a large scale system then look for alternatives to [RDBMS](http://en.wikipedia.org/wiki/RDBMS) systems.
 To quote Joshua Schachter, founder of [delicious](http://del.icio.us):
 «tags doesn't map to sql at all. so use partial indexing.»[[Joshua Schachter at Carson Summit](http://www.redmonk.com/jgovernor/2006/02/08/things-weve-learned-josh-schachter-quotes-of-the-day/)]
 I didn't try any of the non-RDBMS system but it looks like [Apache Lucene](http://lucene.apache.org/java/docs/) and [Hadoop](http://lucene.apache.org/hadoop/).
-There has been [a discussion on the Tagdb Mailing list](http://nelson.textdrive.com/pipermail/tagdb/2006-March/thread.html#164) about these solutions.

 ### <a id="setup" name="setup"></a>Performance Tests Setup